AuroraAmissa/ProjectUnison/site/content/character_creation.md

 ### Dexterity (Dex)

 Dexterity measures agility, reflexes, and balance.
-This ability is the most important one for rogues, but it’s also useful for characters who wear light or medium armor or no armor at all.
-This ability is vital for characters seeking to excel with ranged weapons, such as the bow or sling.
+This ability is important for characters who use ranged weapons, light weapons like daggers or rapiers, and for characters who wear light armor or no armor at all.
 A character with a Dexterity score of 0 is incapable of moving and is effectively immobile (but not unconscious).

 You apply your character’s Dexterity modifier to:

-* Ranged attack rolls, including those for attacks made with bows, crossbows, throwing axes, and many ranged spell attacks like scorching ray or searing light.
+* Ranged attack rolls, including those for attacks made with bows, crossbows, throwing axes, and many magical attacks.
+* Attacks made with light melee weapons, such as rapiers or daggers.
 * Armor Class (AC), provided that the character can react to the attack.
 * Reflex saving throws, for avoiding fireballs and other attacks that you can escape by moving quickly.
-* Acrobatics, Disable Device, Escape Artist, Fly, Ride, Sleight of Hand, and Stealth checks.

 **Temporary Bonuses:** Temporary increases to your Dexterity score give you a bonus on Dexterity-based skill checks, Ranged attack rolls, initiative checks, and Reflex saving throws.
 The bonus also applies to your Armor Class, your Combat Maneuver Bonus (if you are Tiny or smaller), and your Combat Maneuver Defense.